National Security Agency

 It is also responsible for the protection of US government communications and

 information systems from evesdropping by similar agencies elsewhere

-As such, the NSA has (co)developed a range of cryptographic algorithms and
+As such, the NSA has (co)developed a range of

 Most of these were initially intended for military and